Fritz Koenig: Biography

 Koenig achieved his final international breakthrough in 1961 with a solo exhibition at the Staempfli Gallery in New York.
 Exhibitions at documenta III and XXXII.
 Bienniale followed in 1964.
 In the same year he was appointed professor for sculptural design at the Technical University of Munich, where he participated in the training of architects until 1992.
 From 1967 to 1971, Koenig created his main work that led him to world fame: At the behest of the World Trade Center architect Minoru Yamasaki and on behalf of the Port Authority of New York and New Jersey, Koenig created a fountain system with the bronze sculpture Große Kugelkaryatide N.Y. (later known as The Sphere) for the World Trade Center in New York City, which was still under construction.

-Over the decades, Fritz Koenig created a diverse work that he was able to keep in representative casts in his spacious country estate in Ganslberg.
-In addition, the sculptor owned many works of art from a wide variety of cultures and periods from antiquity to the 20th century, the quality and diversity of which testify to the lifelong passion for collecting.
-Koenig's collection focused on a world-renowned collection of African works of art.
+Over the decades, Fritz Koenig created a diverse set of work that he was able to keep in representative casts in his spacious country estate in Ganslberg.
+In addition, Koenig owned many works of art from a wide variety of cultures and periods from antiquity to the 20th century.

 Koenig was a board member of the (West) German Association of Artists from 1961 to 1972.
 Fritz Koenig was also the recipient of numerous awards, including the Bavarian Maximilian Order for Science and Art and the Order of Merit of the Federal Republic of Germany.